- videocam Live Webinar with Live Q&A

 Presented By

-Mr. Gelfand advises clients on the compensation, benefits, and employment-related aspects of domestic and international merger, acquisition, and finance transactions for companies and private equity clients.
-He also assists clients with the design, implementation, and administration of equity and incentive compensation plans, including carried interest and “phantom” carried interest plans, the negotiation of executive employment, severance, and other compensation arrangements, and public disclosures relating to executive compensation.
+Mr. Gelfand focuses his practice on advising public and private companies, and private equity clients, in financial and strategic merger and acquisition transactions and executive compensation matters, as well as assisting asset management clients with the structuring, implementation, and administration of carried interest and “phantom” carried interest programs.
+He advises clients on the compensation, benefits, and employment-related aspects of domestic and international merger, acquisition, and finance transactions for companies and private equity clients.
+Mr. Gelfand also assists clients with the design, implementation, and administration of equity and incentive compensation plans, including carried interest and “phantom” carried interest plans, the negotiation of executive employment, severance, and other compensation arrangements, and public disclosures relating to executive compensation

 On Demand